American Sign Language 1

 -------------

-If the Lifeprint curriculum needs to be packaged a certain way to satisfy the "topic” itch – sure, we can do that.
+If the Lifeprint curriculum needs to be packaged a certain way to satisfy a local administrator, sure those using the curriculum can choose labels for the lessons.
 However it is the "frequency” approach that results in the OMG reactions.

 Warm regards,